adrianb13/ReactRedux-MealTracker/README.md

-This project is the front of a Meal Tracker Application It was created using React and Redux.
+This project is the front-end of a Meal Tracker Application.
+This portion was created using React and Redux.

 Deployed: https://adrianb13.github.io/ReactRedux-MealTracker/